 Home > Hobbies > Questions

 Brewster Rockit encounters a black hole

-Will a black-hole detection-and-avoidance device be called an “unruh”?
+Will such a black-hole detection-and-avoidance device be called an “unruh”?
 What Star Trek episode will first use a defective unruh (while approaching a Kerr Hole) in its plot?
 Of course, the resulting uneven time dilation would cause the theme music to get louder and louder as the suspense builds, but in the last minute of the episode they’d all suddenly remember that sweeping the ship with a broad beam created by crossing the replicator, the holodeck, and the transporter all through the Heisenberg Compensator would not only escape the Kerr Hole but also reactivate the unruh which would detect that it was really a binary hole and the unruh would make them just barely escape the other hole while the camera moves in for a closeup of the Captain’s face as the credits begin to roll...

+Home > Hobbies > Questions